 Ticket prices vary with distance and class of service.
-You can spend anywhere from a few francs for a short crossing to SFr 40 or more for a circular cruise on one of the larger lakes.
-Accompanied children under 16 travel free if you've obtained a Swiss Family Card (SFr 20 at railroad stations in Switzerland; free with the Swiss Card or the Swiss Pass, described below).
+You can spend anywhere from a few francs for a short crossing to a fairly hefty price for a circular cruise on one of the larger lakes.
+Accompanied children under 16 travel free if you've obtained a Swiss Family Card.

 If you plan to tour Switzerland without a car, you should consider buying a Swiss Pass from your travel agent before you leave home.
-The Swiss Pass gives unlimited travel on the Swiss Federal Railways, postal buses, lake steamers, city buses, and streetcars for periods that range from 4 days to a month.
-You'll also get a 25% discount on private mountain railroads, cablecars, funiculars, and chairlifts.
-It isn't cheap, but the savings add up quickly when you're on the go.
+The Swiss Travel Pass gives unlimited travel on the Swiss Federal Railways, postal buses, lake steamers, city buses, and streetcars for periods that range from a few days to a month.

-Within Switzerland, you can buy passes such as the Half-Fare Travel Card and the Berner Oberland Card that offer various discounts.
+Within Switzerland, you can also buy regional passes such as the Berner Oberland Card that offer various discounts.

-For more information on transportation discounts, see my article on Swiss Rail Passes.
+For more information on transportation discounts, see our article on Swiss Rail Passes.

 Where the boats are